Samuelturak/Digital-electronics-1/Labs/03-vivado/README.md

 ## Adding sources

-We press on File on the top left and go to "add sources"
+We press on "File" on the top left and go to "add sources":

 ![alt text](Images/Guide6.PNG)